10 Tips for Effective Communication With Spouse in Quarantine

 These are anxiety-inducing times, and everyone is coping differently.

 Be very conscious not to shame or guilt your partner as they cope.

 If they’re ordering food three times a week, if they’re not working out as much as they used to, if they’re watching another episode of reality tv, that’s ok.

 Keep checking in with them to see if there’s anything you can do for help.

-If your spouse expresses fears or anxieties, listen, don’t diminish those feelings.
+If your spouse expresses fears or anxieties, listen, don’t discard those feelings.

 8. Get some fresh air together

-Go for a socially distanced walk, go to a park, go for a long nature drive together.
+Go for a socially distanced walk, go to a park, go for a long drive together.